 More theater should be made about our community, our history, and shared to be made accessible for as many citizens as possible.
 We certainly have a rich history of source material to select from, as the city is filled with diverse pockets of knowledge and history that may fade away without cementing them into writing.
-I applaud companies like Cry Havoc Theatre, which has been working on Shots Fired, a documentary-style piece on the July shooting in downtown.
+I applaud companies like Cry Havoc Theater, which has been working on Shots Fired, a documentary-style piece on the July shooting in downtown.
 The teens in the company have been interviewing people who were at the protest that night, trying to find connections and make some sense of that horrible mark on our city.
 We’re living history right now, and we can’t learn from it if it is not recreated into works of art.
 Isn’t it something that a teen theater company is leading the charge of directly facing that event through theater, and not a professional company?

 3. Investment in Local Playwrights